rkaysen63/surfs_up/README.md

 <p align="left">
   <img src="images/summary_stats_prcp_12.png" width="175"> <img src="images/plot_prcp_12.png" width="300">
 </p>

+* The precipitation It appears that it rains daily on the Island of Oahu, but mediIn June the mean of 0.14" of rainfall is in the fourth quartile.
+In December the mean of 0.22" is in the 4th quartile.
+The median precipitation in both June and December is relatively light, however, spikes of
+* Unlike the temperature distribution, the precipitation data is skewed right in June and December.
+In June the mean of 0.14" of rainfall is in the fourth quartile.
+In December the mean of 0.22" is in the 4th quartile.
+* While the minimum temperature in December has dropped as low as 56 <sup>o</sup>F, this occurs infrequently.
+The mean temperature in December is 71<sup>o</sup>F with a standard deviation of 4<sup>o</sup>F, indicating that the temperatures in December tend to range between 67<sup>o</sup>F to 75<sup>o</sup>F.

 ## Summary
 * Throughout the year, the Island of Oahu maintains consistent and pleasant temperatures that are desirable for outdoor activities.